husjon/obsidian-file-cleaner-redux/README.md

 Runs the cleaner on startup

+### External Plugin Support

+Only visible if any of the supported plugins are enabled, currently only Excalidraw

+#### Excalidraw

+##### Treat Excalidraw files as attachments

+With this option enabled any Excalidraw that are no longer referenced by other files, will be removed.

 ## How to use the plugin

 - Click the "File Cleaner" ribbon icon or add a Keybinding for the `Clean files` command.